k8s-ho/k8s_Kubernetes/Tools/containerTools/podLayerSummary/README.md

 # Not implemented yet!!
 # podLayerSummary.sh

-This is a tool that allows you to briefly check the files, paths, Data and low-level information of Pod containers and images related to the container layer:)
+This is a tool that allows you to briefly check the data paths, PID information of Pod containers related to the container layer:)

 ---